How to index a Word document with TExtract

 Here's more about the features of TExtract and about the differences with other software.

+TExtract is used by authors, editors and professional indexers in over 70 countries.
 You will value TExtract's navigation, editing and formatting functions that provide full control.

 TExtract works with Word or PDF documents.